Laura Mcleod

 Biography

-Laura's work has been published in International Studies Quarterly, Journal of International Relations and Development, Security Dialogue, Journal of Intervention and Statebuilding, Peacebuilding and International Feminist Journal of Politics, among others.
+Laura's work has been published in European Journal of International Relations, International Studies Quarterly, Journal of International Relations and Development, Security Dialogue, Journal of Intervention and Statebuilding, Peacebuilding and International Feminist Journal of Politics, among others.
 Her first book, Gender Politics and Security Discourse: Personal-political imaginations and feminism in 'post-conflict' Serbia was published by Routledge in 2016 (in Serbian, 2016, in paperback 2021).
-She co-edited a special issue of Peacebuilding, and a book on the theme of feminist interventions in critical peace and conflict studies.
+She has co-edited a special issue of Peacebuilding and an edited book volume on the theme of feminist interventions in critical peace and conflict studies.

 Laura joined the Politics Department in January 2011.
 Between August 2012 and July 2014, she worked as a Research Associate on the ERC project Understanding Institutional Change.
 Before coming to Manchester, Laura completed her PhD thesis at the University of Sheffield.
 She is currently a member of the editorial board of the International Feminist Journal of Politics, and served as the journal's Conversations editor between 2014 and 2018.